Miryam, the Bible & the Goddess Asherah

 H. Abdul AlDahir

 In the Biblical book Exodus, Miryam is a prophetess and the sister of Moses and Aaron.
 Her name, Miryam, is a Semitic name.
-The first syllable of her Hebrew name derives from the Hebrew word ‘mara’and it means both bitter and rebellious.
+The first syllable of her Hebrew name derives from the Hebrew word ‘mara’ and it means both bitter and rebellious.
 The word is identical in spelling and meaning in both Hebrew and Arabic.
 However, the Arabic word also means to walk, cross, traverse, pass, march etc..
 The second syllable of Miryam’s name, Yam, means sea in Hebrew and Arabic.
-Miryam’s name means walker of the sea or sea treader, which is another name for Asherah.
-Asherah was the wife of both Yhwh and El.
+Another interpretation is the first syllable of Miryam’s name derives from the Akkadian words Marat/Martu meaning female.
+The same word is ‘mara’ in Arabic and means wife/woman.
+So, Miryam’s name means both walker of the sea or sea treader and Lady of the Sea.
+Sea Treader and Lady of the Sea are titles of the Ugarit goddess, Athirat, whose name in Hebrew is Asherah.
+Asherah was the wife of Baal, Yhwh and El.
 She shared the Jerusalem temple with her husband, Yhwh, where she was cared for by her female devotees or ‘qedeshet’.
 She was expelled from the temple by the Judean king Josiah and his high priest Hilkiah circa 630 BCE.
-In Israel and Ugarit, Asherah was the wife of the god El and a sea goddess.
+In Israel and Ugarit, Athirat/Asherah was the wife of the god El and a sea goddess.
 According to Wikipedia:

 “In the Ugaritic texts (before 1200 BCE) Athirat is almost always given her full title rbt ?a?rt ym, rabat ?A?irat yammi, ‘Lady Athirat of the Sea’ or as more fully translated ‘she who treads on the sea’ .”